l2beat/l2beat/CONTRIBUTING.md

    kept alphabetical.
 4. Add a square PNG project icon with a minimum size of 128x128 pixels into packages/frontend/src/static/icons.
-From the `packages/frontend` directory run `yarn tinify-logos` afterwards to reduce its size.
+From the `packages/frontend` directory run `pnpm tinify-logos` afterwards to reduce its size.
 6. Make sure that things like linting, formatting and tests are all passing.
-To check their status you can run `yarn lint:fix`, `yarn format:fix` or `yarn test` respectively.
+To check their status you can run `pnpm lint:fix`, `pnpm format:fix` or `pnpm test` respectively.
 We greatly encourage doing this before the last step as it shortens the amount of time needed for your project to be added.
 7. Open a PR :D